cyristo/apifit/README.md

-Variable host parts | Set variable parts of a host string as test inputs Variable path parts | Set variable parts of a path string as test inputs URL parameters | Add any paramters to an URL as test inputs Status code | Set an expected HTTP return status and direct the returned data in a success or error message (default is 200) Body visualization | Show the content of a returned message (either succes or error) Json navigation | Assert any value of a Json returned message (either succes or error) - based on JsonPath expression language
+Variable host parts | Set variable parts of a host string as test inputs Variable path parts | Set variable parts of a path string as test inputs URL parameters | Add any paramters to an URL as test inputs Date pattern input | Set input date with embeded time resilient pattern (TODAY, TODAY+X, TODAY-X) String pattern output | Assert output string with embeded string manipulation pattern (COUNT(xxx)) Status code | Set an expected HTTP return status and direct the returned data in a success or error message (default is 200) Body visualization | Show the content of a returned message (either succes or error) Json navigation | Assert any value of a Json returned message (either succes or error) - based on JsonPath expression language
 Data assertion | Assert any returned data with equality, numerical or regular expression comparisons - based on Java Regex language
 Execution log | Get the full trace of a test scenario execution (including URLs, headers, payloads, status code, returned bodies)
-Request time | Get and assert the time taken by a request Test session context | Share and reuse data between test steps (bodies, cookies) Cookies | Automatic cookie setting
-Redirections | Compatible with HTTP redirections
+Request time | Get and assert the time taken by a request Test session | Share and reuse data between test steps (bodies, data values, cookies) Cookies | Automatic cookies setting between API calls Redirections | Compatible with HTTP redirections

 This is the list of what you will be able to do with Apifit in a near futur.